 University of the Third Age

-The Faculty University of the Third Age courses in Czech, which are intended for those whose seek fulfillment by expanding their professional knowledge and skills.
-The courses are open to seniors over the age of 55, who are receiving an old-age pension.
+The Faculty University of the Third Age courses are intended for those whose seek fulfillment by expanding their professional knowledge and skills.
+The courses are open to seniors over the age of 55, who are receiving a retirement pension.
 These Faculty of Architecture courses mainly offer topics from the history of architecture or drawing.